Pink's Hot Dogs: Today

-During the Los Angeles Dodgers' World Series run in 2017, the restaurant changed its name to Blue's and repainted its pink and white facade for the first time in 78 years, making it blue and white and featuring Dodger logos and player names.
-They made a bet against Houston, Texas-based Good Dog restaurant in which the winning city would allow its customers to get free hot dogs the day after a championship win, but the Houston Astros won.
-The Dodgers repeated as NLCS champs the next year, and once again named it Blue's, but lost the World Series to the Boston Red Sox.
-Two years later, the Dodgers earned another NL pennant, and later beat the Tampa Bay Rays for the title, again naming it Blue's.
+During the Los Angeles Dodgers' World Series run against the Houston Astros in 2017, the restaurant changed its name to Blue's and repainted its pink and white facade for the first time in 78 years, making it blue and white and featuring Dodger logos and player names on the windows.

+They also challenged Good Dog Houston, a Texas-based hot dog stand, to a friendly bet.
+The winner would give out 250 free hot dogs courtesy of the losing city’s hot dog stand.
+But the Astros won the series.
+The restaurant named itself Blue’s again when the Dodgers made it to the World Series for the team's battles against the Boston Red Sox in 2018, the Tampa Bay Rays in 2020, the New York Yankees in 2024 and Toronto Blue Jays in 2025; the Dodgers won the latter three series.

 In mid-March 2020, caused by the COVID-19 pandemic, as with other restaurants, its locations indefinitely shut down indoor dine-ins.
 Pink's flagship location closed between mid-March to mid-August 2020 and shut down again from January 4 to February 2021.

 Other locations

 In September 2009, a location opened on the Las Vegas Strip at the Planet Hollywood Hotel & Casino.

 In April 2010, another location opened in Universal CityWalk [on the second level, across from the movie theaters] and introduced "The Betty White Naked Dog" (no condiments or toppings).
 In November 2010, a location opened at Harrah's Rincon in Valley Center.
 It was closed in 2018 and replaced with a Smashburger.

-On June 10, 2016, Pink's opened their first international location at the Bonifacio Global City in Taguig City, Metro Manila, Philippines.
+On June 10, 2016, Pink's opened their first international location at the Shangri-La at the Fort, Manila in Bonifacio Global City, Taguig in the Philippines.

 In October 2016, Pink's opened an additional location at the Del Amo Fashion Center food court in Torrance, California.
+In 2025, It was replaced with Uncle Sharkii, a poke bowl brand based in Hawaii.

 On February 22, 2019, Pink's opened their first East Coast location at the King of Prussia shopping mall in King of Prussia, Pennsylvania.

 Pink's hot dogs have also been sold at amusement parks—from 2011 to 2018 at Cedar Point in Sandusky, Ohio, the first Pink's location east of Las Vegas, and since 2014 at Lake Compounce in Bristol, Connecticut.

-There are also locations inside the Los Angeles International Airport (LAX), the Forum, and the T-Mobile Arena.
-In June 2018, locations opened at Brea Mall and the Camarillo Premium Outlets.
+There are also locations inside the Los Angeles International Airport (LAX), the Kia Forum, and the T-Mobile Arena.
+In June 2018, locations had opened at Brea Mall (but had closed in 2024) and the Camarillo Premium Outlets (but closed four years later).